Mowie/Mowie-Docker-Image/README.md

 **You will (currently) need to re-copy apps into your apps-volume before running the installer due to docker's nature of overlaying data inside the container**
 You can download the apps from [here](https://github.com/Mowie/Mowie/releases).

+# Docker compose

+You can find an example docker compose file in this repository to get you up and running quickly.

+To use it, you should first modify the `MYSQL_ROOT_PASSWORD` of the mariadb-container.
+Modify folders and ports as nessecary.
+Then simply run `docker-compose up -d`.
+This will spin up an instance of Mowie with a mariadb instance which is reachable from the mowie-container via `db`.

 # License

 Code copyright by 2017-2018 Mowie and contributors.
 Code released under GPLv3.